tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 - Where do you want to be in five years?
 - Tell me about a time you needed information from someone who wasn’t responsive.
 What did you do?

+## Lyft

+- Tell me about your most interesting/challenging project to date.
+- Why Lyft?
+What are you looking for in the next role?

 ## Palantir

 - How do you deal with difficult coworkers?
 Think about specific instances where you resolved conflicts.